DimitriKenne/adaptive-poly-image-processing/README.md

   * Verify your project structure matches the one described above, especially for imports from `config/`, `utils/`, and `poly\_approx/`.
 * **"Error loading image: FileNotFoundError"**:
   * Make sure the images specified in `config\_reconstructor.py` and `run\_experiments.py` actually exist in the `images/` directory.
-* **"Reconstruction data NOT found..." when it should be there**:
+* **"approximation data NOT found..." when it should be there**:
-  * Check if the `results/image\_reconstruction\_results/` directory exists and contains the .pkl files.
-Filenames are sensitive to reconstruction parameters; if you changed `config\_reconstructor.py` since the last run, the old .pkl might not match the new expected filename.
+  * Check if the `results/image\_approximation\_results/` directory exists and contains the .pkl files.
+Filenames are sensitive to approximation parameters; if you changed `config\_reconstructor.py` since the last run, the old .pkl might not match the new expected filename.

 ## **9\.
 License**